Nawlej/Dreamwalker/README.md

 # Dreamwalker
 This is the online repo for the video game Dreamwalker.
-Contains character sheets, code, and much more.
+Contains character sheets and code.

 ## Character sheets
 Features unique artstyle that's simplistic and intuitive to understand.